Subject taster workshops

 In line with our Widening Participation targets we prioritise workshops (online & in school) to state schools but will review requests from all schools.
 Our recorded workshops across a range of subjects are available to all.

 Please be aware that due to a limited budget we can only deliver live in school workshops to schools which are within two hours of the university by public transport.
+We are able to offer workshops for a minimum of 12 attendees.

 Browse our workshops and send a request for our online and in-school sessions below.

-Art
+Art and Design

 This session is an opportunity for students to experiment with mark making to produce biro or pencil drawings within creative restrictions, such as drawing without seeing or within a set time limit.
 Instead of representation, students are encouraged to focus on the added restriction to test new ways of creating.
 When working abstractly, it can be helpful to find inspiration from alternative sources, music is a great example of this.
 In this workshop students will respond to popular music whilst working within these challenging restrictions.
 This is an exciting opportunity for students to learn and develop new skills to provide a taster into studying Fine Art at a higher level whilst gaining an introduction to potential career paths within this field.